Ong Jemel outcrop

 Record: Only film site in Tunisia repurposed for three geographically distinct Star Wars locations on fictional Tatooine.

-Television: Only film site in Tunisia featured (to date) in a Star Wars franchise live-action series (The Mandalorian).
+Television: Only film site in Tunisia to appear in a Star Wars franchise live-action series (The Mandalorian), featured as purchased third-party footage.

 Accessibility: Very easy; foothills terrain; paved roads; parking area (34.032367, 8.282746) near the gorge entrance at the base of Jebel Sidi Bouhlel.
 Access to the western ridge summit requires moderate effort but no climbing expertise.